chopingu/ctf/ssm/2024_qualification/README.md

-# Swedish Olympiad in IT Security 2024 Qualification
+# Swedish Championship in Cyber Security 2024 Qualification

+Since I am not participating this year, I have decided to create a lot of cryptography challenges.
+Following are the four challenges I created for the qualification of the Swedish Championship in Cyber Security.
+More detailed explanations may follow in the future.

 ## [Crypto] Really Secure Autput